What you will get from this article:

 Here we’ll cover what really happens when you face a setback and how you can keep going instead of giving up.
 Tony Robbins calls it The Training Effect.

-Progress and the newness effect: Huge growth
+Continuous improvement and the newness effect: Huge growth

 When you start something new, it feels great.
 Sure, you’re making mistakes, but now you can hit the ball with your tennis racket or play a simple song on your new instrument.
 Everything you do feels like continual improvement.
 You’ve shot up in capacity and can’t wait to get better, right?

 But then comes a plateau.
 Instead of rapid progress, it feels like you’ll never get better.
 You might even start getting worse.
 You dropped 15 pounds, but can’t get rid of the next 10.
 You’ve got a solid forehand on the tennis court, but you can never get your backhand to work quite right.
 Frustrating, right?
+You can’t help but wonder what happened to that wonderful feeling of thinking you achieved continuous improvement.

-Plateaus and setbacks, pain and angst
+Continual improvement: Plateaus and setbacks, pain and angst

 At this point, some people might say it’s time to quit.
 Why should they keep going if they’ll never make any progress again?
 Maybe continuous improvement is a myth.
 This is because when we succeed, we often celebrate; however, when we fail, we start to question everything.

-Stimulus and recommitment
+Stimulus and recommitment to continuous improvement

 Instead of giving up when things get hard, dig in instead.
 A setback can be the stimulus to re-energize your commitment to your ultimate goal.
 This is what continuous improvement is really about.
-Once you’ve come to understand that setbacks are just a natural part of the training process, you can channel the pain and frustration back into learning.
+Once you’ve come to understand that setbacks are just a natural part of the continual improvement process, you can channel the pain and frustration back into learning.
 It’ll make you work harder, and you’ll keep progressing.

 Renewed commitment, renewed results

-Understanding the cycle for continuous growth
+Understanding the cycle of continuous improvement

 Just like with physical training, the more you repeat something, the better you get.
 Think of it as building dedication muscles.
 Since you’ve done this before, you know you can do it again – especially with the help of a great coach for inspiration to keep going when things get tough.
+As you overcome each setback, your confidence grows, and you begin to trust yourself with the continual improvement process.

 What goal do you want to achieve?
 What skill have you been meaning to master?
-By understanding the 3 pillars of progress and the training effect, you’ll be ready to take on whatever challenge you choose.
+By understanding the 3 pillars of progress and The Training Effect, you’ll be ready to take on whatever challenge you choose.

 Which skill will you master next?